Resume PDF or Resume Word Doc (Best Format to Submit)

-So how do you write a plain text so it’s not as boring as watching a llama shed its fur for summer?
-We’ll take you through how plain text resumes work, why they’re important, and how to create an ASCII resume that will have employers calling you up.
+So how do you write a plain text resume so it’s not as boring as watching paint dry?
+We’ll take you through the process of how to create an ASCII resume that will work wonders.

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.